 About this Book

-eMagRes, previously published as Encyclopedia of Magnetic Resonance (EMR), presents the content in two ways.
-Firstly, the articles are organised alphabetically by topic, under the top-level headings of MRI and NMR .
-Secondly, articles are arranged chronologically: from 2012 onwards in Volumes and Issues, and prior to 2012 in annual supplements.
+- Navigate quickly and easily to the content you need: Articles are organized alphabetically by topic (under top-level headings MRI and NMR), as well as arranged chronologically, from 2012 onwards in Volumes and Issues, and prior to 2012 in annual supplements.

 Biologists, Chemists, Materials Scientists and Physicists use NMR in a wide range of applications for atomic and molecular structure determination.
 The NMR section of eMagRes presents a wide range of articles on the science, technology, methodologies and applications in areas such as proteins, polymers, materials and molecules.